harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     access some elements in the view.
 -   Injects **PersonServiceProxy** to call server side method while creating the person.
--   It focuses to **name** input when modal is shown.
+-   It sets the focus on the **name** input when the modal is shown.

-The code is simple and easy to understand except a small hack: an active flag is used to reset validation for Angular view (explained in angular's [documentation](https://angular.io/docs/ts/latest/cookbook/form-validation.html)).
+The code is simple and easy to understand except a small hack: an active flag is used to reset validation for the Angular view (explained in angular's [documentation](https://angular.io/docs/ts/latest/cookbook/form-validation.html)).